Benton Central Junior-Senior High School

-Benton Central Junior-Senior High School is the only high school in Benton County, Indiana, and is located five miles southeast of Fowler in Atkinson.
+Benton Central Junior-Senior High School is the only high school in Benton County, Indiana.
+It is located in Center Township, 5 mi southeast of Fowler.
+In proximity to Atkinson, it is a part of the Benton Community School Corporation.
 The school mascot is the Bison.

+The district includes Fowler, Ambia, Boswell, Earl Park, Otterbein, Oxford, Templeton, Montmorenci, Green Hill, and Tab.

+History

-BC was a 1960s consolidation of Ambia, Boswell, Earl Park, Fowler, Freeland Park, Montmorenci, Pine Township, Oxford, Otterbein, and Wadena schools.
+Benton Central was a 1960s consolidation of Ambia, Boswell, Earl Park, Fowler, Freeland Park, Montmorenci, Pine Township, Oxford, Otterbein, and Wadena schools.
 The number of elementary schools sending students to Benton Central has declined steadily since then, and only two are left.
 The first graduating class (1969) selected by vote the mascot, colors, and school name (choices were Benton Central or Benton Prairie).

+Planning for the school, including the creation of the floor plan, occurred in mid-1966.
+The scheduled opening was in fall 1968.
+A portion of the funding for the school came from the United States federal government.
+The architect and the school district administration were to work together to have the school built.
+There had been weather-related and employment-related delays that postponed the start of classes in 1968.
+When the school opened, there was a junior high school shift and a senior high school shift.
+The following week was to have classes converted to full day.
+The cafeteria had not yet been in operation when the school first opened.

+In September 1969 there was a student protest against the cafeteria.
+Students used sack lunches for the time being.

+Campus

+The library began book lending services on November 12, 1968.
+When it opened, it had books, microfilms, and audio records.
+Cora McGuire, the librarian at the time, described it as a "total media concept".

 Activities

 Benton Central encourages its students to be involved by offering several choices in sports, clubs, activities, and vocational classes.
 Boys sports include football, soccer, cross-country, wrestling, basketball, swimming, track and field, baseball, tennis, and golf.
 Girls sports include soccer, cross-country, basketball, swimming, track & field, softball, tennis, golf, and volleyball.